 The District shall reimburse employees an amount equal to the Internal Revenue Service (IRS) business travel rate per mile to each employee required by the District to drive his or her personal vehicle during the course of performing duties for the District.
-Forms to be used to report mileage shall be available in the district office, and on district website.
-All mileage reimbursements shall be approved by administration prior to reimbursement payment being processed/paid.
+All mileage reimbursements shall Be submitted electronically to be approved by administration prior to reimbursement payment being processed/paid.